juandalopez117/ACO_Project/README.md

 # ACO_Project

 An ACO modified for visual purposes.
-The algorithm related to Ants Colony optimization belongs to Akavall, i only did only small modifications.
+The algorithm related to Ants Colony optimization belongs to Akavall, i only did some small modifications.
 The algorithm proposes a minimal route that connects two non-adjacent nodes, with the restriction from pass for a intermediate node.
 With the distances between nodes (given in the file MtxDistancia.csv, seen as a reference points of a city with their distances) and the adjacencies are created ( with the file MtxAdyacencias.csv).
 Later. the ACO algorithm is used and then their results are seen of a graphic way.

 Un ACO modificado ligeramente para propósitos visuales.
 El algoritmo inicial no es mio, el correspondiente código ACO corresponde a Akavall.